danydrago/UnitConverter/README.md

 If you'd like to contribute to the project, feel free to open a **pull request** or **issue** to suggest new features, improvements, or report issues.

-## License

-This project is distributed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.